MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 * The '-' prefix indicates data consumption
 * The '+' prefix indicates data production
-* The number right after the ID indicates which sensor the data originates from
+* The number right after the ID indicates which sensor the data originates from.
+The 4 different IDs in the trace show us that data from our 4 different producers get consumed.

 # Advanced use cases